 The whistleblower will be informed of the results of the investigation, and any action that is proposed will be subject to third party rights.
 Where action is not taken, the individual will be given an explanation.

 10. What the school asks of whistleblowers

-The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers:
+The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal.
+It is important that whistleblowers: